-Negative 3: Getting Off Lightly
+Negative 3: It Lets Some Offenders Off Too Lightly

 Whilst prison can be bearable for some criminals, it isn't this way for them all.
 Most of those who commit very serious crimes will be lucky to see the light of day for more than an hour every week.
 In the U.S, prison cells tend to be 6 by 8 feet in size, large enough for only a bed and a one-piece toilet and sink combo.
 Being confined to these cramped conditions for hours and hours every single day sounds like no life for a human being, and can cause prisoners to develop serious cases of depression and loneliness.

 Taking into account just how distressing it would be to suffer these conditions for years on end, the death sentence may be an easy way out for these criminals.
 Those who are sentenced to life may never leave the prison walls surrounding them and it could force them to believe themselves that capital punishment would be a better option.

 A quick and painless death sounds more appealing than a life behind bars to many people who advocate against capital punishment.